Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 2025Feb4, successfully download ollama and deepseek-R1.
+I'm not sure which visible UI plugin is better, now i use Page Assist.

 Jan29, Happy Chinese Snake New Year.